ohbm/osr2020/submit.md

 ---

 <div align="left">
-<h1>Present in the OSR</h1>
 <p>

-We are holding an open call for talks in the OSR.
-Talks will be arranged into three themes, but there will also be space to present on any topic you feel is appropriate to share with our community.
+We are holding an open call for presentations in the OSR. ***The call will open on March 10th and close on April 10th (the submission form will remain open as long as it is April 10th somewhere in the world!)***

-[Themes]() and presentation [formats]() are described on the linked pages.
-Once you know where your presentation will be best positioned, please use the for below to submit your presentation proposal.</p>
+[Themes](themes.md) and presentation [formats](formats.md) are described on the linked pages.
+Once you know where your presentation will be best positioned, please use the form below to submit your presentation proposal.</p>

-<p>All submitted proposals will automatically populate an issue in our <a href="https://github.com/ohbm/osr2020">GitHub repository</a>.
-You will be asked to provide your GitHub username so you can be linked to the issue, and you will receive an email with the direct link to your issue.
-The community is then invited to openly review and comment on proposals, and we will use this feedback to inform our decisions in selecting presentations should we reach capacity.
-If you do not have a GitHub username, we invite you to follow the instructions available <a href="https://github.com/">here</a> to create your free account.</p>
+<p><b>All submitted proposals will automatically populate an issue in our publicly available <a href="https://github.com/ohbm/osr2020">GitHub repository</a>.
+The community is then invited to openly review and comment on proposals, and we will use this feedback to inform our decisions in selecting presentations.</b>

+During the submission process you will be asked to provide your GitHub username so you can be linked to the issue.
+You will receive an email confirmation when your submission has been received, and this will link to you issue on our repository.
+Please feel free to promote your own issue and ask the community for feedback!

+<b>If you do not have a GitHub username, we invite you to follow the instructions available <a href="https://github.com/">here</a> to create your free account before begining the submission process.</b></p>
 </div>

 <div style="--aspect-ratio: 3/4;">